Mary Elizabeth Winstead and Ewan McGregor Go Glam for Rare Date Night at 2021 Emmys - E! Online

 As for Ewan?
 The actor looked as suave as ever wearing a tailored black-and-white tuxedo that he paired with electrifying dress shoes.

-Tonight marks a special occasion for the couple since Ewan is nominated for Outstanding Lead Actor In A Limited Or Anthology Series Or Movie for his role in Netflix's Halston.
+Tonight marked a special occasion for the couple, especially after Ewan earned the award for Outstanding Lead Actor In A Limited Or Anthology Series Or Movie for his role in Netflix's Halston.

+"Mary, I love you so much," the actor gushed in his acceptance speech.
+"We'll take this home and show it to our new little boy Laurie."

-Moreover, this is the first public event Ewan and Mary Elizabeth have attended together after adding a new addition to their family.
+Moreover, this is the first public event Ewan and Mary Elizabeth have attended together since adding a new addition to their family.

+While backstage in the Emmys press room, the Moulin Rouge star admitted, "It was very weird to leave the house without [my son] tonight.
+It was a very strange feeling...it was the first time we've ever gone out anywhere without him so it was odd.
+It'd be nice to go back home."

-In an Instagram post in June, the actor's eldest child, Clara McGregor, 25, confirmed her dad welcomed a baby boy with the actress.
+Back in June, the actor's eldest child, Clara McGregor, 25, confirmed her dad welcomed a baby boy with Mary Elizabeth.
 "Welcome to the world little brother.
-Congratulations to my Dad & Mary—this is the greatest gift," Clara wrote at the time.
+Congratulations to my Dad & Mary—this is the greatest gift," Clara wrote on Instagram at the time.

 Additionally, Clara's younger sister Esther, 19, also shared the sweet update, posting on her page, "Met my little brother looking like a pirate...I recommend!
 Welcome to the family little Laurie."

-Ewan is also the proud father to two other children including Jamyan, 20, and Anouk, 10, who he shares with his ex-wife Eve Mavrakis.
+Ewan is also the proud father to two other children: Jamyan, 20, and Anouk, 10, who he shares with his ex-wife Eve Mavrakis.

 The duo, who has been notoriously private about their relationship, managed to keep their family news out of the public eye—a true feat in Hollywood!

 However, the 2021 Emmys appeared to be a special exception for the two, who put their romance on display!